venkateshsoma23/Hotel-Management-System--using-Angular-and-REST-API/README.md

 # HOTEL MANAGEMENT SYSTEM

-The Hotel Management System is a modern web application built with **Spring Boot**, **JPA (Hibernate)**, and **PostgreSQL**.
-It enables hotel staff to manage room bookings, track real-time room availability, and handle customer records efficiently.
-The system features a clean REST API backend and a user-friendly HTML/JavaScript frontend.

-It allows users to book rooms, view all bookings, check room availability, and delete bookings—all through an intuitive web interface.
+A simple hotel booking system with a **Spring Boot** backend and an **Angular 17** frontend.

+- Backend exposes REST APIs for bookings and availability
+- Frontend provides a form to create bookings, list bookings, view availability, and delete bookings

 ---